-The heart of the GEMSTAR system is the reactor [1, 2], which consists of a graphite core matrix of tubular elements through which molten salt containing the fuel mixture circulates.
+The heart of the GEMSTAR system[1,2] is the reactor, which consists of a graphite core matrix of tubular elements through which molten salt containing the fuel mixture circulates.
 As illustrated schematically in Fig. 2, pumps drive the molten salt down the periphery, up around the holding tank, and up through the graphite tubes, which act as the moderator, and back to the periphery.
 The molten salt level is maintained by an overflow pipe that returns the excess molten salt to the holding tank.
 A helium gas flow above the salt level is used to purge the volatile products from the reactor core.
-The accelerator beam strikes a target in the reactor to produce neutrons to control the fission rate in the reactor and maintain sub-critical operation.